Choose a letter

 Acronym for Supervisory Control And Data Acquisition.
 It is a software used for the monitoring and supervision of systems.

-Low-voltage electrical switchboard.
+The Euro-SDS is a low-voltage electrical switchboard.
 See switchboard.

 Secondary electrical substation: